University chaplain Charles Howard writes about the attack on black churchgoers in Charleston, S.C., and on the black experience.

 Penn in the News

-Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School comments on the limited role of the IRS in administering President Obama’s health-care law.
+Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School addresses the high costs to produce drugs and the effect on the health-care system.

-Joel Gelfand of the Perelman School of Medicine comments on a study about the effect of losing weight on psoriasis.
+David Sarwer of the Perelman School of Medicine comments on couples with a “joint-effort attitude” to weight loss.